sib-swiss/NGS-variants-training/docs/day2/filtering_evaluation.md

 !!! tip "Recall & precision"
     More info on the definition of recall and precision on this [wikipedia page](https://en.wikipedia.org/wiki/Precision_and_recall)

 **Exercise:** Check out the concordance of the mother with the truth set before filtering.
+Do this by generating two scripts:

+- `C16_extract_mother_before_filtering.sh`: to run `gatk SelectVariants` in order to get only variants from the mother from the unfiltered `trio.vcf`.
+- `C17_evaluate_concordance_before_filtering.sh`: to run `gatk Concordance` on the selected variants.

  Did filtering improve the recall or precision?

 !!! note
     We did the filtering on `trio.vcf`, therefore, you first have to extract the records that only apply to the mother by using `gatk SelectVariants`.